abbezz/Portfolio-Page-Advanced/README.md

 ## Lessons Learned

 # What did you learn while building this project?
 What challenges did you face and how did you overcome them?
-Presenting this project was a huge challenge for me because im not good in CSS so this is a good experience for me. y porblem  was to give a right postions for my pictures so it was a challenging for me to do that.
+ this project was a huge challenge for me because im not good in CSS so this is a good experience for me. y porblem  was to give a right postions for my pictures so it was a challenging for me to do that.
+I need to go back to basic of CSS and learn to get better.